Project-DARC/.github/profile/README.md

 ## Welcome to Project DARC Organization! 👋

-Greetings from DARC Team! 🌞 We're your friendly neighborhood tech geeks building the future of decentralized organization with Project DARC (Decentralized Autonomous Regulated Corporation).
+Greetings from DARC Team! 🌞 We're your friendly neighborhood tech geeks building the future of crypto organization with Project DARC (Decentralized Autonomous Regulated Corporation).

 ### About Us